swagger-api/swagger-ui/README.md

 Parameter Name | Description
 --- | ---
-url | The url pointing to `swagger.json` (Swagger 2.0) or the resource listing (earlier versions) as per [OpenAPI Spec](https://github.com/OAI/OpenAPI-Specification/). authorizations | An authorization object to be passed to swagger-js.
+url | The url pointing to `swagger.json` (Swagger 2.0) or the resource listing (earlier versions) as per [OpenAPI Spec](https://github.com/OAI/OpenAPI-Specification/). basePath | An override value for the base path of the API.
+This should not be necessary unless the API is served from behind a reverse proxy that maps a different path to the basePath given in the specification. authorizations | An authorization object to be passed to swagger-js.
 Setting it here will trigger inclusion of any authorization or custom signing logic when fetching the swagger description file.
 Note the object structure should be `{ key: AuthorizationObject }` spec | A JSON object describing the OpenAPI Specification.
 When used, the `url` parameter will not be parsed.
 This is useful for testing manually-generated specifications without hosting them.
 Works for Swagger 2.0 specs only. validatorUrl | By default, Swagger-UI attempts to validate specs against swagger.io's online validator.
 You can use this parameter to set a different validator URL, for example for locally deployed validators ([Validator Badge](https://github.com/swagger-api/validator-badge)).
 Setting it to `null` will disable validation.
 This parameter is relevant for Swagger 2.0 specs only.